Cedar Ridge Raiders Invitational

 Yes, add me to the email chain.
 My email is Bixba@eanesisd.net.

 CX - I'm a Policy Maker, so I want to vote for something rather than against something.
 I like a NON-TOPICAL Counter Plans or a Kritik with a good Alternative.
 I will vote on Topicality if the Aff is proven not to be Topical.
 I do not vote for Disclosure Theory, Contact Theory, Dress Code Theory, etc. Please debate the topic; that is where I will vote.
 Clash is key, so be sure to directly attack and answer arguments.
-If you spread, you must be intelligible; if I cannot understand you, I cannot vote for you.
+Please do NOT spread.
+You must be intelligible; if I cannot understand you, I cannot vote for you.
 I will give one verbal request for you to be "clear", and if you are still incomprehensible I will close my laptop or drop my pen to nonverbally indicate to you that I have stopped flowing.
 Have all evidence you plan to read up on your computer.
 If you take your time sharing evidence when requested, that is free prep time for your opponent, and I do not expect them to stop prepping while you find the card(s) to send.
 While I prefer closed CX, I will entertain open CX, but be careful not to dominate your partner as that could cost them speaker points.
 Of course, remember to be a good competitor and treat your opponents with respect.
 Disrespect toward your opponent will cost you speaker points.
+While I was a debater in high school and college and I've coached for two decades now, treat me like maybe a step up from Lay Judge.
+I want you to fully and completely state your positions in a comprehensible manner.

 PF - I see PF as a watered down CX debate minus the Plan Text, if I'm being honest.
 So, see the paradigm for CX above please.